FransUrbo/VBox/README.txt

-VBoxCtrl	Controll (start, stop, restart, snapshot, clone, hotplug CPUs) a VM VBoxISCSI	Add/Remove/Delete a iSCSI target from a VM VBoxNAT		Setup network NAT for use with VBox
+VBoxCtrl	Controll (start, stop, restart, snapshot, clone, hotplug CPUs) a VM VBoxISCSI	Add/Remove/Delete a iSCSI target from a VM VBoxNAT		Setup network NAT for use with VBox vboxhst		Init script to start previously suspended VM's (by a shutdown etc).